Rong-Zhi/ReinforcementLearning/README.md

 # ReinforcementLearning

 This is my Reinforcement Learning Notes, Exercises, as well as Summary.
+Some images can't be shown on github, but it is possible to visit them from iPython Notebook.

 E1 - E6, E8 Originally given by dennybritz: https://github.com/dennybritz/reinforcement-learning

-E1: Get to know OPen AI Gym
+E1: Get to know OPEN AI Gym

 E2: MDP and Model based method -- Dynammic Programming (Policy Iteration and Value Iteration)